-FACT: Over 50 people are killed and more than 450 seriously injured in NSW from crashes involving illegal alcohol each year.
+FACT: Almost 60 people are killed and almost 330 seriously injured in NSW from crashes involving illegal alcohol each year.

 Blood Alcohol Concentration (BAC) limits apply in NSW.
 Any police car can conduct a Random Breath Test (RBT) at any time.